rahulkumarborah/tejasupmanyu.dev/src/pages/you-probably-dont-need-redux/index.md

 ## Redux for state 📦

 Right, that’s what Redux is for - maintaining your global state, but pay close attention and you will find values that are required just by a single component but you thought that someone might need them in future in some other component _so why not put in the effort to put this local data in Redux_.
 That’s where we are often wrong.
-Because the chance of a future guy requiring the same data in some other component is really low and even if that happens, chances of duplication of data and derived redux states are good.
+Because the chance of a future guy requiring the same data in some other component is really low and even if that happens, chances of duplication of data and derived Redux states are good.
 Over time, this practice of putting values unnecessarily in Redux store becomes perfunctory, and you eventually land in a big stinking mess of reducers and states where nobody wants to touch anything and they’d rather create a new reducer in fear of causing regressions in god knows which component.
 I know proper code reviews and processes in place will not let the situation get that dire, that fast but definitely the morning will come, when the realisation strikes and all you are left with is an insurmountable tech debt of fixing state management in an existing code base with minimum regressions.

 So heed my words - whenever you are thinking of going the Redux way with a state, give a good thought to it.
 Is that data really of ‘global’ use, are there other (non-immediate child) components which require that data?
 If the answer is yes, Redux-land is the home for that data.